thehappycheese/parse_wkb/README.md

   - {MultiPointZ}:  `('MultiPoint Z', ( ('Point Z', (x:float, y:float, z:float)), ('Point Z', (x:float, y:float, z:float)), ...) )`
   - etc.

 ## Specification
-This module is based on v1.2.1 of the **OpenGIS® Implementation Standard for Geographic information - Simple feature access - Part 1: Common architecture**
+This module is based on v1.2.1 of the **OpenGIS Implementation Standard for Geographic information - Simple feature access - Part 1: Common architecture**
 (which you can find here https://www.ogc.org/standards/sfa).

 The goal was to support the same subset of the spec that is currently supported by MySQL.